marysvineeta/cp1404practicals/prac_10/REFLECTION.md

 I stayed consistent with completing tasks each week and made an effort to fix errors properly instead of ignoring them.
 I also improved at structuring my code and following clean coding principles as the semester progressed.

 ### What do you still need to improve?
 One major area I need to work on is committing my work more regularly.
-I often forget or delay commits, which means my version control history is not as consistent as it should be.
+I often forget and delay commits, which means my version control history is not as consistent as it should be.
 I need to develop the habit of committing after each milestone instead of leaving it until the end.